DillonPinto/MovieApp/README.md

 # MovieApp
+This project implements a movie database application.
+The application allows users to search for movies and add them to their own custom lists for reference
-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 7.2.3.
+This project was generated with [Angular CLI] version 7.2.3.

 # Functionality implemented
-  Login, register and save user sessions without requiring the user to log in again.
+*Login, register, and save user sessions without requiring the user to log back in again.

+*Ability to search for movies by title or IMDB id with autocomplete

-  Entity framework used to store user records/objects.
+*Entity framework used to store user records/objects.

-  All UI components implemented using the Angular material package
+*All UI components implemented using the Angular material package

-  Ability to create lists
+*Ability to create lists

-  Ability to add a movie to list or remove movie from list
+*Ability to add a movie to list or remove one from a list

-  Pagination for all results displayed
+*Pagination for all results displayed

 ## Future improvements
 Use the Angular material CDK virtual-scroll-viewport instead of the paginator for an efficient infinite scroll that only renders the list items that are in view, allowing memory usage to be kept low.

+Add a rating system and a modal box for full movie info

 Grid layout for a more efficient use of space.

 Search engine optimization using Google Search Console (Web master tools) to index the site on Google and similar tools for other major search engines.

-Include common error codes (404, etc)
+Include more common error codes, including a 404 page.

 Implement a more efficient data structure for storing and retrieving movies (hashmap/set)

 Add delete account functionality

-Improved methods of validation of passwords
+Implment better validation of login credentials
-"# MovieApp"
-# MovieApp
-# MovieApp